 Victors at the Pythian Games received a wreath of laurel, the bay tree sacred to Apollo, rather than any cash reward.
 The honour was immense: champions were celebrated with statues, victory monuments and commissioned odes, and their triumph brought lasting glory to themselves and their home cities.

 The Pythian prize was a simple crown of bay laurel, gathered from trees sacred to Apollo, sometimes said to come from the Vale of Tempe.
 Its value lay entirely in what it symbolised.
-To be crowned at Delphi placed an athlete or musician among the elite of the Greek world, and the fame followed him home, where he might be welcomed with public celebration, feasting and privileges for life.
+To be crowned at Delphi placed an athlete or musician among the elite of the Greek world, and the fame followed him home, where he was welcomed with public celebration, feasting and privileges for life.
 Cities prized their Pythian victors as sources of collective honour, erecting statues and dedications in their names.
 The great poet Pindar composed some of his most magnificent victory odes for Pythian champions, ensuring their triumphs echoed across generations through the power of verse.

 The Pythian crown gained added lustre from its place in the panhellenic cycle.
-An athlete who could win at Olympia, Delphi, Nemea and the Isthmus in turn earned the rare and coveted title of periodonikes, a circuit victor, the summit of an athletic career.
+An athlete who won at Olympia, Delphi, Nemea and the Isthmus in turn earned the rare and coveted title of periodonikes, a circuit victor, the summit of an athletic career.
 The four festivals were carefully spaced so that their dates rarely clashed, allowing champions to chase glory across the whole rotation.
 Winning at Delphi was therefore both an end in itself and a step toward that ultimate distinction.
 To picture these triumphs, it helps to know exactly where at Delphi they were won.

 Where were the Pythian Games held at Delphi?